 - Beta (15-22 Hz) – period of active engagement or problem solving.

 - Hi-Beta (22-38 Hz) – period of complex thought, new experiences, high anxiety.

 Alpha Brainwaves, 8-12 Hz

-I view this as the artist’s brainwave state for its association with creativity & free-flowing thoughts.
-Alpha brainwaves correlate with the resting state of the brain, dominant during stages of meditation & low activity.
-Yet, it’s a non-sedative state of mind, keeping focus & attention intact, allowing mental processes to calmly skate from idea to idea, creating or learning new ideas through associations & combinations, uninhibited by lethargy & distractions.
+I view this as the artist’s brainwave state for its association with creativity and free-flowing thoughts.
+Alpha brainwaves correlate with the resting state of the brain, dominant during stages of meditation and low activity.
+Yet, it’s a non-sedative state of mind, keeping focus and attention intact, allowing mental processes to calmly skate from idea to idea, creating or learning new ideas through associations and combinations, uninhibited by lethargy and distractions.

 Theta Brainwaves, 3-8 Hz

 Theta brainwaves are common to sleep, but are also dominant in states of deep meditation.
 During these slower frequencies, the mind withdraws from the external world, focusing its senses inward, delivering images and information that underlie our waking consciousness.
 Theta experiences are fleeting, typically occurring right before sleep or right after waking, when our minds mesh reality with dream.